inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 - Tests to fulfill acceptance-criteria.

 ### Prioritisation of tasks

 ### Main criteria for MVP

 ### Tasks done since last assignment
+Made user stories and tests for everything, improved how the player moves, made flags and

 ### Known bugs in
+Push player is wrong
+Wrong start player

 ## Task 3
 The project build, test and runs this way…